 Govt puts export restrictions on 26 pharma ingredients, medicines

-The government on Tuesday put export restrictions on 26 pharma ingredients and medicines, including paracetamol, vitamin B1 and B12, amid the coronavirus outbreak in China, according to a government notification on Tuesday.
+The government on Tuesday put export restrictions on 26 pharma ingredients and medicines, including paracetamol, vitamin B1 and B12, amid the coronavirus outbreak in China.
 With this, export of these active pharmaceutical ingredients (APIs) and formulations requires licence from the Directorate General of Foreign Trade (DGFT), an arm of the commerce ministry.

+Earlier, there were no restrictions on outbound shipments of these products.
+The country's API imports stood at around USD 3.5 billion per year, and around 70 per cent, or USD 2.5 billion, come from China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)